 Suggested Read: Arlo Security Camera vs Second-Generation Arlo

 Since Roomba 650 is an older model, it uses a random cleaning style and regularly misses spots.
-On the surface, it might not seem like a serious issue, but if you give it another thought, it becomes clear how problematic the random cleaning can be.
+On the surface, it might not seem like a serious issue, but if you give it further thought, it becomes clear how problematic the random cleaning can be.

 If your robotic vacuum has a random cleaning style and the navigation system is weak (which is true for both ILIFE A4 and Roomba 650), and there are fragile objects placed on tables or stands, Roomba 650 (or ILIFE A4) can crash into them at high speed and make those objects fall.